Soest, Germany: St. Patroclus

 In 960, Bruno I, Archbishop of Cologne transferred relics of St. Patroclus from Troyes to Soest.
 From 964 on, they have been housed in what became the provost church St.-Patrokli-Dom (St. Patroclus' "Cathedral"), a particularly fine example of Romanesque architecture.

 The cathedral is an example of early medieval Romanesque architecture fashioned from the local greenish sandstone.
 Its massive squared bell tower or steeple can be seen for many kilometres, rising up out of the city centre of the old town and a landmark of the Soester Boerde.

 Allerheiligenkirmes

 The Allerheiligenkirmes is named for All Saints' Day as it starts every year at the first Wednesday after All Saints' and lasts for five days.
-It is Europe's biggest inner-city fair and was held for the 673rd time in 2010.
+It is Europe's biggest old town fair and was held for the 685th time in 2023.

 Specialties of Soest

-Among the traditional specialties of Soest are Möppken bread and pumpernickel.
-The Haverland bakery in the city centre, which formerly supplied the dark bread to the royal court of Bavaria, has existed since 1570.
-A more recent specialty is Bullenauge (Bull's Eye), a mocha liqueur, sold mostly at the Allerheiligenkirmes.
-Another specialty is the Soester beer, also known as Zwiebel-Bier (Onion Beer) as it has been brewed, since 1993, in the Zwiebel (Onion) Inn.
+Among the traditional specialities of Soest are Möppken bread and pumpernickel.
+The Haverland bakery in the city centre, which formerly supplied dark bread to the royal court of Bavaria, has existed since 1570.
+A more recent speciality is Bullenauge (Bull's Eye), a mocha liqueur, sold mostly at the Allerheiligenkirmes.
+Another speciality is the Soester beer, also known as Zwiebel-Bier (Onion Beer) as it has been brewed, since 1993, in the Zwiebel (Onion) Inn.